Anthony Bourdain: Death

 In early June 2018, Bourdain was working on an episode of Parts Unknown in Strasbourg with his frequent collaborator and friend Éric Ripert.
 On June 8, 2018, Ripert became worried when Bourdain had missed dinner and breakfast.
 He subsequently found Bourdain dead of suicide by hanging in his room at Le Chambard hotel in Kaysersberg near Colmar.
+Texting records show that Bourdain had argued with Asia Argento in the days leading to his death, with Argento ending their relationship shortly before his suicide.
 Bourdain was 61 years old.

-Bourdain's body bore no signs of violence and the suicide appeared to be an impulsive act.
+Bourdain's body bore no signs of violence, and his suicide appeared to be an impulsive act.
 Rocquigny du Fayel disclosed that Bourdain's toxicology results were negative for narcotics, showing only a trace of a therapeutic non-narcotic medication.
 Bourdain's body was cremated in France on June 13, 2018, and his ashes were returned to the United States two days later, before being given to his brother Christopher.